Fireshtorm1k/GhidraPDBGenerator/readme.md

-To use it just open program, and execute the script.
+To use it just open program in ghidra, and execute the script in script manager.